kssawicki/Udacity_LinuxProject/README.md

 2. `$ sudo service ssh restart`.
 3. Now you are able to log into the remote VM through ssh with the following command: `$ ssh -i ~/.ssh/udacity_key.rsa -p 2200 grader@52.34.208.247`.

+_Advice: I didn't do this step until the end of all of this project; I was worried about getting logged out and not being able to enter back in with Lightsail!_

 Source: [Ubuntu forums](http://ubuntuforums.org/showthread.php?t=1739013).

 ### 7 - Disable ssh login for *root* user